 You will walk away inspired and filled with new-found confidence to take your writing to the next level.

-- Two-hours sessions lead by some of the best writers in the business.
+- Two-hour sessions lead by some of the best writers in the business.

 - Learn brilliant tips and tricks on specific aspects of writing.